My books, wherever they reach,

 – ON MY BEHALF

-Since 1927 all writings have been published by Kober Verlag AG Bern (Switzerland), some of the fine art prints of his paintings are available there, also click here to find more fine art prints.
+Since 1927, all writings have been published by Kober Verlag AG Bern, Switzerland.
+Some art prints of his paintings are available there; you can find a selection of additional prints here.

-The textbook Hortus conclusus have been translated into Bulgarian, Croatian, Czech, Dutch, English, Esperanto, Estonian, French, Greek, Hungarian, Portuguese, Swedish and Spanish, and published in the respective countries.
+The Hortus conclusus series has been translated into Bulgarian, Croatian, Czech, Dutch, English, Esperanto, Estonian, French, Greek, Hungarian, Portuguese, Spanish and Swedish, with publications in the respective countries.

 THE WRITINGS

-will receive from his innermost depth what is needed.
+will receive from their own innermost depths what they need.

 – ABOUT MY WRITINGS